Best Methods for Cleaning Your Neti Pot

 This is what I do:

 Before and after I use my neti pot, I rinse it with hot water and flush out the spout.
-I tend to use my hand while I’m doing this to ensure any lingering salt or dust is removed.
-I hand-wash my neti pot with warm, soapy water only about once a month, and every three months or so I put it into the dishwasher.
+I’m rinsing to ensure any lingering salt or dust is removed.
+I hand-wash my neti pot with warm, soapy water only about once a month, and every three months I run it through the dishwasher.
 This is what is comfortable for me, but you may find that you want to do a soapy wash more or less often.
 There’s no right way.
 Just be sure to rinse out any remaining soap as it can irritate your sinuses.
 It is also important to ensure that the pot dries completely, as water left in the pot can allow bacteria to grow.
 Use a towel to dry the neti pot as much as possible.

 If you rinse daily, your neti pot will tend to be cleaner than someone who only rinses once a week or less.
 Where you leave your neti pot will also play a part in how often you need to clean it.
 If you leave your neti under the sink and one day see mold growing next to it- wash it thoroughly before using!